 The 2020 trend in poll results

-This is the fifth Panelbase poll to ask the independence question in 2020 and those polls have now found support for independence to be 52%, 49%, 50%, 52% and 54% and that would seem to suggest the momentum is now with the independence movement.
+Our poll was the fifth Panelbase poll to ask the independence question in 2020, since then the Sunday Times have run another poll by Panelbase and that also found 54% and therefore confirmed the accuracy of our poll.
+Those polls have now found support for independence to be 52%, 49%, 50%, 52% and 54% and 54% that would seem to suggest the momentum is now with the independence movement leaving the 2020 average at 52% and the average of the last 3 polls (June and July) is 53%.

 BfS chairman Rob Aberdein comments: